switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql.md

     render_expired --map=s2o --min-zoom=13 --max-zoom=20 -s /run/renderd/renderd.sock < /home/renderaccount/data/dirty_tiles.txt
     rm /home/renderaccount/data/dirty_tiles.txt

 Change "renderaccount" to the name of whatever non-root account you are using here.
+The "data" account needs to be writable by the "_renderd" account that we will run this script from.
 See the [man page](https://manpages.ubuntu.com/manpages/jammy/en/man1/render_expired.1.html) for possible settings for the other parameters.
 The example above will try and rerender all dirty tiles from zoom level 13 upwards.
 A more realistic example would be something like:

     #!/bin/bash
     render_expired --map=s2o --min-zoom=13 --touch-from=13 --delete-from=19 --max-zoom=20 -s /run/renderd/renderd.sock < /home/renderaccount/data/dirty_tiles.txt